 I can support councillors who seek to bring investment to the city and work with large employers to locate and expand in our city.
 I part ways if this is done at the expense of locally owned and operated small businesses.

 The backbone of any job growth is small business and it's also one of the most potent tools for social mobility.
-I know what it's like to run a small store front business, in Ward 27, trying to attract people struggling past, on narrow, crowded sidewalks.
-Countless hard working small shop owners have been engulfed by dirt and noise alongside increasingly gridlocked streets, choking from regulation and taxes.
+I know what it's like to run a small store front business, in Ward 25, trying to attract people struggling to navigate narrow & crowded sidewalks.
+Countless hard working small shop owners have been engulfed by dirt and noise alongside increasingly gridlocked streets, endless construction, choking from regulation and taxes.
 Boarded up shops on Yonge, between Gerrard & Bloor Streets attest to this sad reality.

 Public services are part of the infrastructure of our communities.
 If those same conservatives' only solution is to cut essential services, I part ways.